Artists in Residence Program: Great exposure to great music in your school and on the concert stage!

 Each year, participating schools receive:

-- Lollipop Concert Tickets - A first-exposure concert for all Kindergarten through second grade students, FREE to all AIR Schools.
+Lollipop Concert Tickets - a first-exposure concert for all Kindergarten through second grade students at no additional cost to AIR Partners!

-- Instrument/String Discovery Ensemble - All fourth grade students have the unique opportunity to get an up-close and hands-on view of select instruments of the orchestra led by Symphony musicians.
+Instrument/String Discovery Ensemble - All fourth grade students ahve the unique opportunity to an an up-close and hands-on view of select instruments of the orchestra led by Symphony musicians.
 This experience is exclusive to the AIR program!

 The total value of this program is more than $12,000!
 Thanks to the generous support of Grand Rapids Symphony donors, corporate and foundation partners, schools pay just a fraction of the cost, $1,100 per year.

 How to apply:

 Schools are selected through an application process.
-The application process for the 2016-2018 program cycle is complete.
-Materials for the 2018-2020 program cycle will be available in the winter 2020.
-The application deadline is February 15, 2020.
+The application process for the 2018-2020 program cycle is completed.
+Applications for the 2020-2022 program cycle will be available in the winter 2020.
+The application deadline is March 1, 2020.